 Introduction

-The significant impact of online product reviews on consumers’ purchasing decisions has led to the manipulation of reviews by online firms in the e-commerce industry.
+The significant impact of online product reviews on consumers’ purchasing decisions has led to the manipulation of reviews by online firms operating in the e-commerce industry.
 E-commerce firms are often tempted to manipulate online reviews to gain a competitive edge in the online market.
-A survey showed that 87.0% of respondents said they had been fooled by fraudulent reviews, with 12.2% of them saying they had done so several times.
-Moreover, 84.7% of the respondents confirmed that the high number of fake evaluations of products on an e-commerce platform would greatly affect the credibility evaluation of the platform.
-Online review manipulation not only hurts the credibility of the platform but also results in substantial economic loss for stakeholders [1].
-According to a survey conducted by the Federal Trade Commission, online review manipulation caused a total loss of $32.8 billion in the United States in 2019, accounting for approximately 5% of all e-commerce transactions.
-To combat review manipulation, platforms have become increasingly involved in governance efforts to ensure the quality of online reviews and preserve consumer trust, which is essential for their sustainable revenue model.
+A survey showed that 87.0% of respondents stated they had been fooled by fraudulent reviews, with 12.2% saying they had done so several times.
+Moreover, 84.7% of the respondents confirmed that the high number of fake product evaluations on an e-commerce platform affects its credibility evaluation.
+Online review manipulation not only hurts a platform’s credibility but also leads to substantial economic loss for stakeholders [1].
+The results of a survey conducted by the Federal Trade Commission revealed that online review manipulation generated a total loss of US$32.8 billion in the United States in 2019, accounting for approximately 5% of all e-commerce transactions.
+Thus, to combat review manipulation, platforms have become increasingly involved in governance efforts to ensure the quality of online reviews and preserve consumer trust, which is essential for their sustainable revenue model.
 For instance, in July 2021, Amazon shut down numerous Chinese firms engaged in review manipulation, including Patozon, Aukey, and Tomtop.
-In 2021, Yelp removed more than 210,000 fraudulent reviews through its internal filtering algorithm.
+In 2021, Yelp removed over 210,000 fraudulent reviews through its internal filtering algorithm.

-Existing research has delved into the impact of firms’ review manipulation on their rivals, as well as the review manipulation governance enforced by the platform.
-Regarding the former aspect, studies have unveiled diverse effects of firms’ strategic review manipulation on their rivals.
-Mayzlin et al. [2] demonstrated that hotels located near competitors tend to receive more fake negative reviews compared to those without nearby rivals.
-Cao [3] discovered that the review manipulation behavior of firms does not necessarily impact their rivals’ profits, and a prisoner's dilemma may arise when firms have the freedom to choose whether to manipulate online reviews.
+Existing research has examined the impact of firms’ review manipulation on their rivals as well as the review manipulation governance enforced by platforms.
+Regarding the former aspect, studies have revealed the diverse effects of firms’ strategic review manipulation on their rivals.
+For example, Mayzlin et al. [2] demonstrated that hotels located near competitors tend to receive more fake negative reviews than those without nearby rivals.
+Cao [3] discovered that firms’ review manipulation behaviors do not necessarily impact their rivals’ profits; furthermore, a prisoner’s dilemma may arise when firms have the freedom to choose whether to manipulate online reviews.
 In the latter aspect, the current body of research has unveiled specific review manipulation governance measures implemented by platforms.
-Cheng et al. [4] proposed a novel framework based on graph neural networks for detecting spam senders by learning user representations within social context networks.
+For example, Cheng et al. [4] proposed a novel framework based on graph neural networks for detecting spam senders by learning user representations within social context networks.
 Riazati et al. [5] found that platforms can combat review manipulation by adopting mechanisms that promote honesty, including direct reward and punishment systems.

-In previous studies, although issues related to online review manipulation and platform governance have been discussed, many studies often treat these two aspects separately.
+Although previous studies have discussed issues related to online review manipulation and platform governance, many often treat these two aspects separately.
 Specifically, when investigating the impact of review manipulation on firms, researchers often overlook the restraining effect of platform governance.
-While existing literature has proposed various methods for platforms to combat manipulated reviews, these methods often only consider the technical or regulatory measures that platforms can take, without fully considering the impact of these measures on firms’ behaviors and the platform itself.
-The focus of this paper is to investigate the interaction between the platform’s governance on two asymmetric firms’ review manipulation.
-Thus, considering the intervention role of platform governance on review manipulation, this paper intends to examine three important research questions:
+While the existing literature has proposed various methods for platforms to combat manipulated reviews, these methods often only consider the technical or regulatory measures that can be taken by platforms without fully considering the impact of such measures on firms’ behaviors and the platform itself.
+Thus, the focus of the current paper is to investigate the interaction between a platform’s governance and two asymmetric firms’ review manipulation.
+Considering the intervening role of platform governance in review manipulation, this paper intends to examine three important research questions (RQs):

 (1) What is the impact of platform governance on the manipulation of competitive firms?

-(2) Under the governance of the platform, who can benefit from online review manipulation?
+(2) Under the governance of a platform, who can benefit from online review manipulation?

-(3) When considering long-term impacts, under what circumstances will the platform choose to implement governance?
+(3) When considering long-term impacts, under what circumstances will a platform choose to implement governance?